Healthdirect Free Australian health advice you can count on.

 How can I stay motivated?

-Here are some tips:
+Here are some tips to stay motivated:

 • Surround yourself with positive people.
-Positive friends and family enhance your positive self-talk.
+Positive friends and family can enhance your positive self-talk.
 This also helps to manage the symptoms of depression and anxiety.

-What to do if you lose motivation
+What can I do if I lose motivation?

 Setbacks are normal, but developing resilience can help you carry on and continue from where you left off.